-We've grown to employ over 800 people in our home state of Virginia, built tools like the Outfit My Car tool and our interactive 25,000-vehicle-strong Vehicle Fit Database, and developed technological innovations to let customers audition speakers online and shop for A/V gear with an Advisor steering their web journey.
+We've grown to employ over 600 people in our home state of Virginia, built tools like the Vehicle Finder tool and our interactive 28,000-vehicle-strong Vehicle Fit Database, and developed technological innovations to let customers audition speakers online and shop for A/V gear with an Advisor steering their web journey.

 Our Advisors receive weeks of hands-on training with a wide range of car and home electronics before helping customers from our Virginia call centers.
-And our customers can rely on free lifetime help with technical questions about any gear they buy from us, be it a TV, a subwoofer, headphones, or a drone.
-It's all part of what we call Support By CrutchfieldSM.
-And it all stems from Bill's continued leadership, and his ongoing belief in detailed, expert information and exceptional customer service.
+And our customers can rely on free lifetime technical support on any gear they buy from us, be it a TV, a subwoofer, headphones, or a drone.
+It all stems from Bill's continued leadership, and his ongoing belief in detailed, expert information and exceptional customer service.